 This process does take some time.
-But it has the advantage that you will only be shown relevant search terms which are often searched for by other people in the search engine.
-Which data is more reliable than the data provided by Google itself.
+The advantage is you'll only be shown relevant search terms which are regularly being searched for by other people in the search engine.
+What data is more reliable than the data provided by Google itself?

-Usually there are a number of longtail or question keywords with weak competition, which can be implemented in the form of an FAQ (e.g. by Structured Data).
+Usually there are a number of long tail or question keywords where the competition is relatively weak.
+Such keywords can be implemented in the form of an FAQ (e.g. by structured data).
 This is a unique opportunity to display your answers directly in the search results.

-Write down relevant keywords in your mind map for later use - once for the whole alphabet
+Write down relevant keywords in your mind map for later use - perform a search for each letter of the alphabet.

-Tip: By the way, this process can be transferred to other Google products (e.g. YouTube) to get more content ideas for other content types.
+Tip: This process can also be followed on other Google products (e.g. YouTube) to get more content ideas for other content formats.

-Tip 2: You can speed up this process by using paid tools like Hypersuggest to use.
-The tool works in the same way, but saves you valuable time.
-However, the free version only contains 20 results per query.
+Tip 2: You can speed up this process by using paid tools like Hypersuggest.
+The tool works the same way, but saves you precious time.
+However, the free version only includes 20 results per query.

-At least when it comes to keywords with a high search volume (brands, products, films, celebrities) Google Trends a wonderful tool to investigate the popularity of a search query:
+At least when it comes to keywords with high search volume (brands, products, movies, celebrities), Google Trends is a wonderful tool to investigate the popularity of a search query:

 You can see from the statistics in the example that the interest is constant.
-In addition, under "Similar search queries" you will receive further keyword ideas for the search term.
-With a bit of luck, there are even proposals among them that have only become interesting in recent months.
-If your competitors haven't worked with it yet: Perfect!
+In addition, you will receive further keyword ideas for the search term under "Similar search queries".
+With a bit of luck, you may even find suggestions that have only become interesting in the last few months.
+If your competitors are not yet working with it: Perfect!

-The disadvantage of this method is that it often only works with popular search terms.
-And this with those that have a high search volume.
-For niches with low search volume, it is hardly possible to find relevant information.
+The disadvantage of this method is that it often only works with popular search terms, i.e. those with a high search volume.
+For niches with low search volume, it's not really possible to find any relevant information.

-This method of keyword research is unfortunately only used actively by a few companies.
-In my opinion it is the most effective way to get ideas for new traffic sources.
+Unfortunately, this method of keyword research is actively used by very few companies.
+In my opinion, it is the most effective way to get ideas for new traffic sources.

-I use SEMrush in the "Organic Research" tab.
-Of course you can also use the free traffic analyzer from UberSuggest.
+I use SEMrush in the "Organic Research" tab for this.
+Of course, you can also use the free traffic analyzer from UberSuggest.

-The truth is: Hardly any site operator really knows which keywords he is ranking for.
-The most important tool, the search console by Google, is not actively used by most people.
-Of course, most operators know about the most important keywords and have clear ideas about which "big" keywords they want to rank.
+The truth is: Hardly any site operator really knows for which keywords they rank at all.
+The most important tool, Google's Search Console, is not actively used by most people.
+Of course, most operators know about the most important keywords and have clear ideas about which "big" keywords they want to rank for.
 All the "smaller" search queries are quickly forgotten - or they are not even known.

-These are mostly keywords that are mentioned briefly by the competition or rank passively, but which do not find much meaning on the website.
-The beauty of these keywords is that the carelessness of your competition can be your biggest chance to build traffic.
+These are mostly keywords briefly mentioned by the competition or those which rank passively but aren't especially prominent on the website.
+The beauty of these keywords is that the inattention of your competition can be your biggest chance to build traffic.

-First enter the URLs of your competitors into a keyword tool of your choice.
+First, enter the URLs of your competitors into a keyword tool of your choice.
 We are interested in positions 4 to 20, in the case shown from SEMrush.
-Of course, keyword ideas can also be found on the back placements.
-But it helps immensely to limit the number of possible positions at first:
+Of course, you can also find keyword ideas in lower positions.
+But it helps immensely to limit the number of possible positions first:

-At the same time, limit the search volume to avoid suggestions for keywords for which it is not worth creating content.
-That line is up to you.
-I personally start with a search volume of 200.
+At the same time, limit the search volume to avoid suggestions for keywords where it's not worth creating content for.
+It's up to you where to the place that limit, I personally start with a search volume of 200.

 Tip: Play with the search filters.
-If you do not get any matching results, reduce the strictness of the search criteria.
+If you don't get any matching results, widen your search criteria.
 This way more results can be found.

 Now search the results for topics that also apply to your keyword or service.
-Rate the ranking URL according to its content:
+Assess the ranking URL according to its content:

 - Is this a specially created URL for this search term?
-If yes: How good is the content on this topic?
-Are you in a position to create a better contact point for this topic?
+If so, how good is the content on this topic?
+Are you able to create a better place to go for this topic?

 - Was the ranking URL optimized for a different keyword?
 If yes: Is the keyword on this URL treated extensively or at all?

 Always keep the search intention in mind.
-If you find an interesting keyword that has received too little attention from the competition, then take a look at the search results.
-Perhaps there are other competitors who have done better.
-However, you can also use them for your competitive keyword research, which gives you access to more keyword ideas.
+If you find an interesting keyword that has not received enough attention from the competition, then take a look at the search results.
+There may be other competitors who have done it better.
+However, you can also use them for your competitor keyword analysis, which will give you access to more keyword ideas.

 Basically, this process can be repeated endlessly:

-- This way you can use the competition of your competitors for your analysis.
+- You can use the competition of your competitors for your analysis.

-- If you are marketing a local service, it makes sense to take a look at other cities.
+- If you're marketing a local service, it makes sense to take a look at other cities.
 So you can see how companies build up their traffic there.

-In the last section of this tutorial I would like to ask you to answer the following two questions honestly: "Do you know which keywords your website ranks for?
-And what keywords generate your traffic?"
+For the last part of this tutorial, I'd like you to answer the following two questions truthfully: "Do you know which keywords your website ranks for?
+Do you know which keywords generate your traffic?"

-If your answer is "No", call the Search Console immediately at https://search.google.com/search-console/ on.
-If not done yet, verify your website and wait a few days.
+If your answer is "No", then go to Search Console at https://search.google.com/search-console/ immediately.
+If not already done, verify your website and wait a few days.

-Most website operators only focus on those keywords that have a high search volume.
-Or on keywords that they already optimize in the course of their search engine optimization.
-Thereby several websites build up rankings for further keywords.
-It is not uncommon for top URLs with hundreds of keywords to rank to one site - without the content having been optimized for these keywords.
+Most website operators only focus on keywords with high search volume or those they already optimize in their SEO.
+At the same time, many websites build up rankings for additional keywords.
+It's not uncommon for top URLs with hundreds of keywords to rank high with one page - without the content having been optimized for these keywords.
 And all this quite passively.
-With a bit of luck you will find keywords here that also have a high search volume, but for which only the "optimal" content is missing.
+With a bit of luck, you'll find keywords here that still have a high search volume, but are just missing the "optimal" content.

-Especially for those sites who are not yet able to rank to a main term, these keywords are a good start.
-To get first visitors and to lay the foundation for further rankings.
+In particular for those sites not yet able to rank for a main term, these keywords are a good starting point to get initial visitors and to lay the foundation for further rankings.

-Under the menu item Performance you will get insights into the performance of your website in Google search.
-Hide clicks / CTR and show only the positions.
-At the end you site can determine how many results you want to display persite .
+Under the menu item Performance you get insights about the performance of your website in Google search.
+Hide clicks / CTR and display only the positions.
+At the end of site you can define how many results you want to display per site .
+Set this value to 500.
 Set this value to 500 and sort the positions by ascending rankings.
-As in the case of SEMrush you can focus on keywords for which your website is ranked above position 10.
-Then you loosen the search criteria.
+As in the case of SEMrush, you then focus on keywords for which your website ranks beyond position 10, for example.
+Then relax the search criteria.

-Considered as an example: This website ranks on the topic "Vitiligo" (skin disease) for many keywords, although not even the appropriate content for these topics exists.
-Possibly you will find keywords with a high search volume here.
+In the example above, the website ranks on the topic "vitiligo" (skin disease) for many keywords, even though there isn't appropriate content on these topics available.
+You may find keywords with a high search volume here.

-How much search volume is available for the term?
+What is the search volume for the term?

-Unfortunately, Google does not display any data on search volume in the Search Console.
-Since Google no longer provides usable data in the Keyword Planner, you unfortunately can't avoid buying an SEO tool to read the search volume.
+Unfortunately, Google doesn't provide any data on search volume in the Search Console.
+As Google no longer provides usable data in the Keyword Planner, you can't avoid buying an SEO tool to get the search volume.
 Alternatively, you can enter the terms one by one in tools like Ubersuggest.